The Truth About Dwarfism

 The author.

 I’m a guy who stands forty-eight inches tall in my stocking feet.
 I am not a halfling to be pitied, a pet to be pampered, or an object to be fetishized.
 I am not an inspiration.
 I am a human being trying to figure out this thing called life one step at a time, just like you.
-As for a politically correct label to affix to me; note — no one likes to be referred to by a label.
-My name will works almost every time, unless I’m trying to be subtle in avoiding you.
-But if you’re in search of a term to describe my most noticeable physical feature — hot is always welcome (just kidding) — short, short-statured work; but “Little Person” is the preferred term.
+As for a politically correct label to affix to me, note — no one likes to be referred to by a label.
+My name will work almost every time unless I try to subtly avoid you.
+But if you’re searching for a term to describe my most noticeable physical feature — hot is always welcome (just kidding) — “Little Person” works, but “short” or “short-statured” are preferred.

 After my first few years on the planet, I was well aware that I was shorter than the general population.
-But for some incomprehensible reason, there’s still a few cretins out there who feel the need to tell me that I am “adorable,” “cute,” “fun-sized,” “little,” “short,” “small,” “tiny,” or how much they’d like to just pick me up and love on me.
+But for some incomprehensible reason, there are still a few cretins out there who feel the need to tell me that I am “adorable,” “cute,“fun-sized,” “little,“short,“small,“tiny, or how much they’d like to pick me up and love on me.
 I already know this.
 Trust me, I can spot the gleam in people’s eyes at fifty paces.
 This includes pats on the head and any other unsolicited public displays of affection typically reserved for children and pets.
 I exist for no one’s commentary no more than they exist for mine.

-Now if you can identify situations or circumstances in your own life that parallel my experiences dwarfism — bravo!
+Now, if you can identify situations or circumstances in your own life that parallel my experiences with dwarfism — bravo!
 You, my friend, might be an honorary Little Person and member of the human race.
 (Your membership card is in the mail.)

 For Adam, Diabetic Cyborg